Site icon Circuit Ideas for You

 White LED is popular for many uses and it give different color of light from warm like old bulb to very white like sunlight from 2700 to 10,000k.

-We can choose LED by place and type like diffused LED.
+We can choose LED by place and type like diffused LED, also it have different beam angle from 10° to 150°.

-When technology grows LED price goes down but brightness and efficiency goes up.
+When technology grows LED price goes down but brightness and efficiency goes up, also online tool help change brightness into light flowing easily.

 Power Supply:

-Transformer is not good for small size and low power so people use capacitor based power supply.
+Transformer is not good for small size and low power so people use capacitor based power supply, best is class X2 capacitor with 250V AC which helps to reduce high current at start.

-Also it uses series resistor between 220Ω to 2.2kΩ.
+Also, it uses series resistor between 220Ω to 2.2kΩ.

-When power turn OFF one parallel safety resistor around 1M ohm checks capacitor loses charge.
+When power turn OFF one parallel safety resistor around 1M ohm checks capacitor loses charge and small bridge diode change AC to DC low voltage.

 Formulas and Calculations:

-Now we show some simple formulas to calculate current for easy LED bulb circuit.
+Here, we show some simple formulas to calculate current for easy LED bulb circuit.

 We used capacitor 0.33uF and check how much current come out for 50Hz and 60Hz mains power.